ETH-Raphael-Bosshart/Introduction_to_Programming/README.md

 In this example here, we'll also work with Anaconda Navigator together with jupyter notebook.
 To run the code successfully, follow the step-by-step instructions:
 * Create a new folder on your desktop
-* Open the two sample files above ("ViewingActivity.csv" and "BillingHistory.csv") and save them in your just created folder by clicking on each "Raw" button
+* Open the two sample files above ("ViewingActivity.csv" and "BillingHistory.csv") and save them in your just created folder by:
+    * On Windows:
+          * Click on each "Raw" button
+          * Right click on the just opened page
+          * Click on: Save as
+          * Save it in your just created folder
+    * On Mac:
+          * Right click on the "Raw" button
+          *
 * Open the Anaconda Navigator
 * Launch jupyter Notebook
 * Open the "Desktop" folder